-- a) Take the position that is based on what you know from experience and reading the modules.
-Be sure to reference your writing appropriately. - b) Make sure the historical, social, economic, or cultural context of your position is clear.
-Remember in critical thinking the context of ideas is crucial. - c) When writing about personal views, remember you are writing critically so everything is not acceptable. - d) Analyze your position.
+- d) Analyze your position.
 This means separate your view into parts so you can understand them better.
 The module reflective thinking activities have helped you identify the parts of your views.
 What assumptions are you making?
 How does context influence your views?
 Next, identify what is missing or unaccounted for.
 Compare your views with what the theorists say and why you do or do not accept their position.
 Then, describe how the parts relate to each other.
 Could someone else look at them differently?
-Acknowledge these alternate perspectives. - e) When describing your position, set out clear arguments that illustrate your line of reasoning.
+Acknowledge these alternate perspectives.
+Remember, you are analyzing your views, not critiquing the theorists. - e) When describing your position, set out clear arguments that illustrate your line of reasoning.
 Make sure the logic is clear and consequences are considered.
 Ask yourself questions to see if you have considered everything. - f) Synthesize the parts of your position into a whole by describing relationships between the parts in new and creative ways.
 Start by looking for connections between ideas.
 Is there a way to make connections between your views and the disparate views you did not accept?
 Synthesis is a creative experience, you are looking for a different way of viewing the concepts so they fit with your analysis.
 Draw mind maps or pictures to describe your ideas.
 This may help you see the whole in a new way. - g) Identify the implications of your views for community engagement.
 How might your definition of community and partnership impact how you approach and engage with a community?
-How might your h) Finish with a conclusion that convinces the reader that your position has been soundly made.
+Give specific examples of how you plan to engage with a community based on your views.
+How might your definition of health affect how you identify and clarify health issues.
+Also note how these consequences might be managed in your community practice. - h) Finish with a conclusion that convinces the reader that your position has been soundly made.

-Criteria for Satisfactory Personal Perspectives Paper:

-Content (25 marks):
+Criteria for Satisfactory Personal Perspectives Paper: Content (25 marks):

-- Compares perspectives on community, health and partnership (as a person, community member and nurse).
+- Compares perspectives on community, health and partnership (as a person/community member and nurse).
 The perspectives are clearly identified, the source of views is identified and the context is described.
-Also, the fit of primary health care principles into the health of communities is clearly articulated (5 marks). - Analyzes own perspectives using critical thinking and reflection (assumptions, context, consequences and alternate perspectives).
+Also, the fit of primary health care principles into the health of communities is clearly articulated.
+(5 marks) - Analyzes own perspectives using critical thinking and reflection (assumptions, consequences and alternate perspectives).
 Parts are described and related to each other.
-Theorists' views are acknowledged and ideas not accepted are noted.
-(10 marks). - Synthesizes a cohesive view of community, health and partnership consistent with the analysis.
-Connections between ideas are articulated and new understandings are developed (5 marks). - Critically evaluates implications of own perspectives for building nursing partnerships with communities.
+Theorists' views are compared and ideas not accepted are noted.
+(10 marks) - Synthesizes a cohesive view of community, health and partnership consistent with the analysis.
+Connections between ideas are articulated and new understandings are developed.
+(5 marks) - Critically evaluates implications of own perspectives for building nursing partnerships with communities.
 Clearly articulates how own views direct you to initiate contact with groups, engage with groups and collect information from groups?
 Consequences of views are discussed along with ideas of how these consequences might be managed in community nursing practice.
 (5 marks)